 1. Semantic Barriers

 These are concerned with the problems and obstructions in the process of encoding and decoding of a message into words or impressions.
-Normally, such barriers result due to use of wrong words, faulty translations, different interpretations, etc.
+Normally, such barriers result due to the use of wrong words, faulty translations, different interpretations, etc.

 For example, a manager has to communicate with workers who have no knowledge of the English language and on the other side, he is not well conversant with the Hindi language.
 Here, language is a barrier to communication as the manager may not be able to communicate properly with the workers.